aptos-labs/developer-docs/apps/docusaurus/docs/tools/aptos-cli/use-cli/working-with-move-contracts.md

 # Working With Move Contracts

 The Aptos CLI is mostly used to compile, test, and formally verify Move contracts.
-If you have not installed the Aptos CLI yet, you can do so by following the steps here [Install the Aptos CLI (In-between Page)](https://www.notion.so/Install-the-Aptos-CLI-In-between-Page-9b923ca3507c4ffd8291f905ba621b95?pvs=21).
+If you have not installed the Aptos CLI yet, you can do so by following the steps here [Install the Aptos CLI](../install-cli/index.md).

 You can jump to sections here: